mlazarev/CloudFlare-PurgeCache/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in the top right corner)
 3. Click "Load unpacked"
-4. Select the `PurgeCache` directory
+4. Select the `cloudflare-tools` directory
-5. The extension should now appear in your extensions list
+5. The extension should now appear in your extensions list as **CloudFlare Tools**

 ### 4. Pin the Extension (Optional)

 1. Click the puzzle piece icon in Chrome's toolbar
-2. Find "CloudFlare Cache Purge" in the list
+2. Find "CloudFlare Tools" in the list
 3. Click the pin icon to keep it visible in your toolbar

 ## Usage

 1. Navigate to any URL on your CloudFlare-enabled website
-2. Click the CloudFlare Cache Purge extension icon
+2. Click the CloudFlare Tools extension icon
 3. The popup will display the current URL
 4. Click the "Purge Cache" button
 5. Wait for the success message